RIT3shSapata/sgw-training/tasks/tasks.md

 - Create a document from Couchbase Server UI
 - Review the revision IDs and explain the different values in revision IDs

+### Observations
+- We have a current revision ID (which changes when the document is updated) and a history of past revision IDs
 - Also the metadata from postman ends with `0000`, with UI it ends with `0006`

-### Observations
-We have a current revision ID (which changes when the document is updated) and a history of past revision IDs
+- when both are set to true enable_shared_bucket_access: true, import_docs: true, when we add from the UI, the revision id is 2, IMO the

 ## Task 5